Energy Advice Lines welcomes helping hand for businesses

-Julian Morgan, managing director of the price comparison, switching and advice service for energy consumers, said an estimated 1.6 million of the UK’s smallest firms would benefit from new rules to simplify bills and improve the information passed on to businesses.
+Julian Morgan, Managing Director of the business electricity comparison service said an estimated 1.6 million of the UK’s smallest firms would benefit from new rules to simplify bills and improve the information passed on to businesses.

 “The regulator has announced a range of measures that will simplify the process of shopping around and make comparing energy prices easier, and this is hugely welcome,” Mr Morgan said.

 “Businesses have struggled for years to make sense of their bills because suppliers have made them more complicated than they need to be.
 This has made it virtually impossible for firms to compare prices like-for-like and as a result, many firms haven’t bothered to shop around.

 “The changes will now enable firms to make more accurate comparisons, because suppliers will be forced to include comprehensive information on bills to make this possible.”